 Packages with a large size-to-weight ratio

 At Roadie, we don’t require measurements or weight when figuring out how to ship oversized items.
 Simply choose a general delivery size.
-And while some shipping companies have additional fees charged at point of sale, Roadie is a flat rate service with no hidden costs.
+And while some shipping companies have additional fees charged at point of sale, Roadie is flat rate delivery with no hidden costs.

 The cheaper way to ship bulky items

 There’s no reason why packaging ends up being more expensive than shipping out-of-the-box stuff itself.
 Here at Roadie, we decided to take that out of the equation — and let you cargo go commando!
 Drivers on our platform know how to ship oversized items, and since they are already headed in the right direction, they can safely deliver your stuff door-to-door for less.

 Add insurance when shipping oversized packages